saiyam1814/DevOpsRoadmap2022/Shiwam Verma/day06/day6.md

    - Benefits of YAML
    - Storing data in YAML

-- YAML is the language used in majority in kubenetes, Docker.
+- YAML is the language which is used in majority in Kubernetes & Docker Compose.
-- It's not difficult to write or unnderstand.
-It's like the next gen of json format.
+- It's not difficult to write or understand.
+It's like the next gen of JSON format.